- Home

 How a publicly listed digital transformation company worked with ScaleStation to unify fragmented systems, reconcile disjointed data, and enable improved revenue forecasting.

-Xpon is a publicly listed digital transformation company renowned for its expertise in analytics, marketing technology, and artificial intelligence (AI).
-The company serves enterprise clients, offering a mix of consulting services, technology reselling (such as Google Marketing Platform), and a proprietary data platform called Wandrous.
+Xpon is an ASX listed digital transformation company renowned for its expertise in analytics, marketing technology, and artificial intelligence (AI).
+The company serves enterprise clients, offering a mix of consulting services, technology reselling (Google Marketing Platform), and a proprietary data platform called Wandrous.

-Despite their external success, Xpon's internal operations were intricate.
 Their sales cycle was lengthy and complex, requiring numerous touchpoints to secure deals with enterprise clients.
-Revenue came from consulting, technology reselling, and Wandrous, with a heavy focus on recurring revenue—a vital metric for their status as a publicly listed entity.
+Revenue came from consulting, technology reselling, and Wandrous, with a heavy focus on recurring revenue, a vital metric for their status as a publicly listed entity.

-However, their internal systems lagged behind their technological capabilities.
-The marketing automation platform, Pardot, functioned separately from sales processes, which relied on spreadsheets—a holdover from a once-effective Salesforce setup that had since been abandoned.
+However, their systems lagged behind their technological capabilities.
+The marketing automation platform, Pardot, functioned separately from sales processes, which relied on spreadsheets, a holdover from a once-effective Salesforce setup that had since been abandoned.

 Publicly Listed